benson7667/sunflix/README.md

 ## Introduction

-This project is created using create-react-app.
+This project is created using `create-react-app`.
 It is aimed to create an application to allow visitors to browse movies and their cast based on data from [The Movie DB API](https://www.themoviedb.org/documentation/api).

 ## Demo URL